Super Tuesday: Sanders wins California as Biden surges | DW | 04.03.2020

 Sanders remains confident

-Bernie Sanders thanked his supporters in Vermont and assured them that he will clinch the Democratic nomination in July.
+Bernie Sanders thanked his supporters in Vermont and assured them that he will clinch the Democratic nomination at the party's convention in July.

 "Tonight I tell you with absolute confidence, we are going to win the Democratic nomination.
 And we are going to defeat the most dangerous president in the history of the country," the Vermont Senator said.